-This brand new program discusses an important topic often lost or ignored in organizational settings: Grief and Loss.
+This program discusses an important topic often lost or ignored in organizational settings: Grief and Loss.

 - Trainer’s Guide